stuart-n-wilson/mtcars_regression/README.md

-# Exploring different linear regression models using the mtcars dataset
+# Exploring and comparing different linear regression models using the mtcars dataset

 ## Introduction

 The [mtcars dataset](https://www.rdocumentation.org/packages/datasets/versions/3.6.2/topics/mtcars) in R contains information about 32 cars with such things as their horsepower (hp), weight (wt) and miles per gallon (mpg) amongst others.
-My aim was to create a linear regression model to predict the mpg for a given car, and to compare how different models would compare in accuracy.
+My aim was to create a linear regression model to predict the mpg for a given car, and to compare these different models.

 ## The models